umr-lops/cci-seastate-pum/altimetry/missions.md

 # Altimetry missions

-The version 4 of CCI Sea State datasets includes for altimetry the missions described hereafter.
+The {{cci_version}} of CCI Sea State datasets includes for altimetry the missions described hereafter.

 ## ERS-1